harness/developer-hub/docs/feature-flags/ff-security-compliance/roles-and-permissions.md

   ![The Feature Flag Admin Role Control Panel in Harness](./static/ff-admin-role-access-control.png)

 Harness Feature Flags includes built-in roles for you to manage RBAC within the module.
-To examine the permissions assigned to these roles, to view them:
+To examine the permissions assigned to these roles:

  1. Select **Account Settings**, and then select **Access Control** along the top of the page, or by scrolling down.
  2. To view a role at the organization scope, go to **Organizations** and select the relevant organization.
 On the left hand side, select **Organization Settings**, and then select Access Control.